therealcyber71/Holy-C-documentation/README.md

 ## Hello world

-In Holy C there is no "printf" or "cout" statement, adding strings in double quotes itself acts as an output statement.
+In Holy C there is no "`printf`" or "`cout`" statement, adding strings in double quotes itself acts as an output statement.

 For example
 ```HolyC